Rajshahi: Sports

-There are three 15,000+ capacity stadium in the city.
-One at the centre of the city which is normally called the Rajshahi District Stadium, another is inside the Rajshahi University and the last one basically used for cricket is located at Terokhadia called Shaheed Qamaruzzaman Stadium.
-There is also an international standard tennis complex and few sports training academy in the city.
+There are three 15,000+ capacity stadiums in the city.
+One is at the center of the city which is normally called the Rajshahi District Stadium, another is inside the Rajshahi University and the last one used for cricket is located at Terokhadia called Shaheed Qamaruzzaman Stadium.
+This is the home ground of Rajshahi Division cricket team.
+There is also an international standard tennis complex and a few sports training academies in the city.

-Many national level footballers groomed in the city such as former Bangladesh national team captain Mohammed Mohsin and recently midfielder Manik Hossain Molla.
-The city is the home of several national level club teams like Digonto Proshari and Sonali Otit.
-There are also a few football training academies including one in the Rajshahi's central eidgah (large open ground used on special occasions for Muslim prayers) and in the Zilla stadium.
+Many national-level footballers groomed in the city such as former Bangladesh national team captain Mohammed Mohsin and recent midfielder Manik Hossain Molla.
+The city is the home of several national-level club teams like Diganta Proshari Sangha and Sonali Otit Club.
+There are also a few football training academies including one in Rajshahi's central eidgah (large open ground used on special occasions for Muslim prayers) and in the Zilla stadium.

 The city is an important place for cricket in Bangladesh.
-As regular supplier of cricketer in the national team, it is also the home of Bangladesh Premier League team Rajshahi Kings.
-The city has two cricket academies Banglatrack and Clemon, to grow and train upcoming cricketers.
+As a regular supplier of cricketers in the national team, it is also the home of Bangladesh Premier League team Rajshahi Warriors, which won the BPL title once.
+The city has two cricket academies, Banglatrack and Clemon, to grow and train upcoming cricketers.

 Rajshahi is also known for hockey.
-There are many local hockey practice clubs that give opportunity to play in national, inter-university, college, and school levels.
+Many local hockey practice clubs allow playing at national, inter-university, college, and school levels.
 There are National Team hockey players from Rajshahi.
-Late Mintu was one of them and by his name there is "Mintu Chottor" at lokkhipur mor, Rajshahi.
+Late Mintu was one of them and by his name, there is "Mintu Chottor" at Lokkhipur Mor, Rajshahi.

+It also has multiple Tennis complexes, which regularly host national and international competitions.

+Achievements

+Rajshahi has received the National Environment Award in 2013 and 2021, and the Environment Friendly City of the Year title in 2020.
+The city also earned the Prime Minister's National Award for Tree Plantation in 2009, 2010, 2011, and 2013.

 Transport

 Road

 Rajshahi is connected to most other parts of the country via the N6 national highway.
-There are two intercity bus terminal in the city.
+There are two intercity bus terminals in the city.
 It takes about 5 to 6 hours by road to reach the capital city Dhaka.
-A number of bus services, including air-conditioned and non-air conditioned buses, are available to and from Dhaka.
-Bus services to other major cities and districts headquarter are also available from Rajshahi.
+Several bus services, including air-conditioned and non-air-conditioned buses, are available to and from Dhaka.
+Bus services to other major cities and the district's headquarters are also available from Rajshahi.

 Railway

+Rajshahi has a central railway station with a total of five platforms.
+This station is the home of five intercity trains.

 Four inter-city train services are operated by Bangladesh Railway, named Silk City Express, Padma Express and Dhumketu Express, and Bonolota Express between Dhaka and Rajshahi railway station regularly.
-There are other inter-city, mail and local trains operated from Rajshahi to Khulna and other regions of the country.
+There are other inter-city trains operated from Rajshahi to Khulna and other regions of the country.
+There are also mail/express trains.

+There are two other railway stations in the city, Rajshahi Court and Rajshahi University.